AMDESE/sev-tool/readme.md

          ```
 8. get_id
      - Optional input args: --ofolder [folder_path]
-         - This allows the user to specify the folder where the tool will export the IDs for Socket1 and Socket2
+         - This allows the user to specify the folder where the tool will export the IDs for Socket0 and Socket1
      - Outputs:
-         - If --[verbose] flag used: The IDs for Socket1 and Socket2 will be printed out to the screen
+         - If --[verbose] flag used: The IDs for Socket0 and Socket1 will be printed out to the screen
-         - If --[ofolder] flag used: The IDs for Socket1 and Socket2 will be written as files to the specified folder.
-Files: getid_s1_out.txt and getid_s2_out.txt
+         - If --[ofolder] flag used: The IDs for Socket0 and Socket1 will be written as files to the specified folder.
+Files: getid_s0_out.txt and getid_s1_out.txt
      - Example
          ```sh
          $ sudo ./sevtool --ofolder ./certs --get_id